saeedghodsi93/MonDroid/README.md

 # MonDroid

-Android application for the monitoring of datacenter environmental parameters, written in java language.
-This application is an alternative for Zenoss RhyBudd.
+Android application for monitoring the datacenter environmental parameters (an alternative for the Zenoss RhyBudd app).
+This application has been written based on Java and MySQL.